 If you’re just staying at home, the French press takes up very little room and is especially well suited for small living spaces where storage is a concern.

 Another advantage of the French press is the ability to customize how much coffee you want.
-If you brew using a method like the Moka Pot or Aeropress, you’re limited to smaller quantities of coffee.
+If you brew coffee using a method like the Moka Pot or Aeropress, you’re limited to smaller quantities of coffee.
 A French press is an easy way to make multiple servings of coffee at once without sacrificing taste and quality as you would with a drip coffee maker.

 While French Press coffee’s viscosity is an advantage for many people, some coffee drinkers dislike the “grittiness” of a French Press cup.
-The filter cannot remove all coffee particulates, so the end result is grittier than a regular drip cup.
+The filter cannot remove all the brewed coffee particulates, so the end result is grittier than a regular drip cup.
 If you would be bothered by small particles of coffee remaining in your cup, especially at the bottom, the French Press may not be the brewing method for you.

 How to Use It

 I said earlier that you don’t have to measure every detail, but it helps to know the territory.